 While it’s easy to see how people could get crowns and veneers confused, they differ in aspects such as procedure, prep work, cost, function, and appearance.
-Both crowns and veneers are traditionally made of porcelain materials and are used to restore damaged teeth at our dental office in Murphy, TX.
+Both crowns and veneers are traditionally made of porcelain materials and are used to restore damaged teeth with our dentists in Murphy, TX.

 However, veneers are more of a cosmetic procedure used to mask aesthetic imperfections such as discoloration, crooked teeth, uneven teeth in size or shape, and other cosmetic concerns.